Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: Smart Reserve Matching

+We sequentially process patients with respect to their priority under the baseline priority order for each $k=1,2,\hdots,|I|$.
+Step 1.($k$).i is invoked if some of the initial $n$ unreserved category units are still available and not all of them are already committed to a subset $J^u_{k-1}$ of patients among $i_1,\hdots,i_{k-1}$.

+When Step 1.($k$).i is invoked, we commit to giving an unreserved unit to $i_k$ if this assignment will not decrease the maximum number of patients who can make use of the preferential treatment categories that they are beneficiaries of, denoted as $n_b$ in the algorithm, in addition to the subset $J_{k-1}$ of patients already committed to these units among $i_1,\hdots,i_{k-1}$.
+Otherwise, $i_k$ gets a unit from a preferential treatment category in Step 1.($k$).ii.

+In case Step 1.($k$).i is skipped, and we directly continue with Step 1.($k$).ii.
+In this case, we commit to giving a preferential treatment category unit to $i_k$ from a category she is beneficiary of if this assignment, in addition to patients in $J_{k-1}$, does not decrease the maximum number of patients who can make use of the preferential treatment category that they are beneficiaries of, $n_b$.
+Otherwise, we skip patient $i_k$ for now.

+We invoke Step 2 after we commit $n$ unreserved units to patients in $J^u_{|I|}$ and the maximum number of preferential treatment category units, $n_b$, to patients in $J_{|I|}$.
+In this step, one at a time, we give one remaining unit from an eligible category to the remaining patients according to the baseline priority order.

-We have the following result about the sets of patients matched under smart reserve matchings: \begin{lemma} Consider either a soft reserve system or a hard reserve system induced by a baseline priority order $\pi$.
+We have the following technical result about the sets of patients matched under smart reserve matchings: \begin{lemma} Consider either a soft reserve system or a hard reserve system induced by a baseline priority order $\pi$.
 For any $n\in \{0,1,\hdots,r_u\}$ and any two smart reserve matchings $\sigma,\nu \in \cals^{n}$, and moreover, \end{lemma}

-Lemma \ref{lem:smart-samepatients} states that every smart reserve matching for a given $n$ matches the same set of patients with the unreserved category $u$, the same set of patients with preferential treatment categories in $\calc\setminus\{u\}$ that they are beneficiaries of, and the same set of patients overall.
+Lemma \ref{lem:smart-samepatients} states that for a given baseline priority order $\pi$, every smart reserve matching for a given $n$ matches the same set of patients with the unreserved category $u$, the same set of patients with preferential treatment categories in $\calc\setminus\{u\}$ that they are beneficiaries of, and thus, the same set of patients overall.

-In a soft reserve system or a hard reserve system, for a given $n$, we denote the set patients matched in every smart reserve matching with $n$ unreserved units processed first as $I^n_S$.\footnote{We describe a polynomial-time algorithm to construct $I_S^{n}$ and a smart reserve matching in Section \ref{app:polynomial-smart} of the Supplemental Material.} By Lemma \ref{lem:smart-samepatients}, for any $\sigma \in \cals^n$,
+In a soft reserve system or a hard reserve system, for a given $n$, we denote the set patients matched in every smart reserve matching with $n$ unreserved units processed first as $I^n_S$.
+By Lemma \ref{lem:smart-samepatients}, for any $\sigma \in \cals^n$,

-Our second result on smart reserve matchings is as follows:
+Our next result on smart reserve matchings is as follows:

 \begin{proposition} Consider either a soft reserve system or a hard reserve system induced by a baseline priority order $\pi$.
 For any $n\in \{0,1,\hdots,r_u\}$, any smart reserve matching in $\cals^{n}$ complies with eligibility requirements, is non-wasteful, respects priorities, and is maximal in beneficiary assignment. \end{proposition}